observeroftime02/yt-dlp-daily/README.md

 ## Archived daily builds can be found [here](https://github.com/observeroftime02/yt-dlp-daily-archives)

 ### This is a fork of [yt-dlp](https://github.com/yt-dlp/yt-dlp) which provides daily builds for testing purposes, that are experimental in nature.
-Please DO NOT ask for support from the official repository.
+Please **DO NOT** ask for support from the official repository.
 Report the issue here please.
+Things might break unexpectedly, no functionality is guaranteed.

+No, I will not remove the warning statements from the verbose output.
+They make it crystal clear that an unoffical version is being run either intentionally or unintentionally.
+If you are experiencing trouble, please download an official release from the parent repository instead.
+The contents are 99.9% identical anyways.
+##

+**What's different**: Changed the self-update feature to point at my repository instead, changed some build-related metadata (e-mail address, owner, contact, etc.), and I try to maintain an up-to-date list of Chrome versions in utils/networking.py.
+It is functionally identical in every other aspect, and you may confirm as much by comparing the contents of both repositories against each other.
+Sometimes windows executables are built with github actions using different versions of python than used by the parent repository, with varying degrees of success

+**Why bother maintaining it:** Because of incredibly restrictive policies that dictate that any code I run across my machines and servers must be "my own" and that I must "have full controll over the source code of any non-approved thrid-party executable that is to be ran".
+Call it a form of malicious compliance, if you want to.
+At least I don't have to pay for my own valid code signing certificate (yet).

+##

+All github action builds are hashed, and the SHA*SUM files containing the hashes signed wtih my private key to ensure integrity.
+This is done to establish a level of trust that the source code in the [release branch](https://github.com/observeroftime02/yt-dlp-daily/tree/release) matches that of the source code used by github actions.
+You can download the checksums and signatures on the release page.
+My public key for verification is available [here](https://github.com/observeroftime02/yt-dlp-daily/blob/master/observeroftime02_0x519EA8F3_public.asc). **If for _any_ reason the signature fails to validate, please do contact me at once, and _do not_ use the executables.**

+##

 yt-dlp is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features and patches while also keeping up to date with the original project